WATCH for our next Germany tour date announcement...

 Depart on overnight flight to Munich.

-Day 3 – Follow the Von Trapp family as we visit the real sites of their incredible family story as well as locations for the filming of the beloved film, “The Sound of Music.”
+Follow the Von Trapp family as we visit the real sites of their incredible family story as well as locations for the filming of the beloved film, “The Sound of Music.”
+Enjoy a delightful walking tour to stop by Mozart's birth house and the majestic Salzburg Cathedral.

-Day 4 – Travel to the city of Regensburg on the beautiful Danube River.
-Orson Hyde stayed here on his way to and from his mission to the Holy Land.
+Travel to the Bavarian city of Regensburg on the beautiful Danube River.
+Elder Orson Hyde stayed here on his way to and from his mission to the Holy Land.
 He learned German during his stay here and later taught the language in the School of the Prophets.
-See 2nd Century Roman ruins and enjoy a walk along the Danube River.
+See 2nd Century Roman ruins and enjoy a walk along the lovely Danube River.

 Day 5

 Attend Sacrament Meeting with local Saints.
-Then visit the famous Neuschwanstein Castle, from which Walt Disney patterned Sleeping Beauty’s castle, and nearby Hohenschwangau, one of King Ludwig’s other castles.
+Then onward to visit the famous & picturesque Neuschwanstein Castle, from which Walt Disney patterned Sleeping Beauty’s castle.
+Walk, take the shuttle bus, or hop on the horse-pulled carriage go to up/down the hill to/from the castle.

 Day 6

-Spend a delightful day in Rothenburg ob der Taube, considered one of the best-preserved Medieval towns in the world.
-Be amazed at the incredible wood carving of the Heilege Blut Altar, walk the massive town wall.
-Walk along half-timbered homes built in the 14th Century.
-Enjoy the quirky Glockenspiel.
-Perhaps visit the Museum of Torture–for those who dare.
+Spend a delightful day in Rothenburg ob der Tauber, considered one of the best-preserved medieval towns in the world.
+We'll explore, shop, and explore some more.
+Be amazed at the skillful wood-carving craftsmanship of the well-preserved Heilege Blut Altar, walk the massive old-town wall and among charming & picture-perfect half-timbered homes built in the 14th Century.
+Enjoy the quirky Glockenspiel (musical town clock) with its chimes and moving figurines dancing on the hour.
+Perhaps even visit the Museum of Torture–for those who dare.

 Day 7

-Discuss the Great Apostasy as we prepare to see the spectacular Wurzburg Residenz, home of the Prince Bishops of Wurzburg.
-Travel to Worms and learn of the council where Martin Luther stood up for his beliefs before the Holy Roman Emperor (and was declared an enemy of the Empire for doing so).
-Then travel to Mainz, home of Johannes Gutenberg, to visit the Gutenberg Museum where we will see original Gutenberg bibles and a replica of his printing press – easily come to understand the significance this great invention had in bringing about the restoration of the gospel.
+Discuss the Great Apostasy as we prepare to see the spectacularly lavish Wurzburg Residenz, home of the Prince Bishops of Wurzburg.
+Travel to Worms and learn of the council where Martin Luther stood up for his beliefs before the mighty Holy Roman Emperor (and was declared an enemy of the Empire for doing so).

 Day 8